 As it has already been pointed out that Kerala falls among the high fiscal deficit states and that the fiscal deficit is largely due to the high revenue deficits.
 In fact, revenue deficit constitutes almost 64 percent of the gross fiscal deficit.

 The fiscal deficit estimated to reduce upto 2.3 percent in 2009-10 BE, is determined by the decline in the revenue deficits to 1.5 percent.

-Figure 2: Revenue Deficit as percentage of Fiscal Deficit: 1987-88 to 2009-10BE government of Kerala wants to eliminate the revenue deficit by 2010-11.
+If we look at the fiscal profile of the state, own revenues to GSDP ratio have increased in recent years.
+As per the latest Medium Term Fiscal Plan (MTFP), the state government of Kerala wants to eliminate the revenue deficit by 2010-11.
 Thus, given the fiscal constraints and the target of revenue deficit elimination, by 2010-11, the main burden of adjustment will fall on the revenue side as revenue receipts to GSDP ratio has to match with the revenue expenditure by 2010-11.
 As evident from table 5, the own tax revenue buoyancy has been phenomenal in recent years.
-Yearly buoyancy shown in Table 5 reveals that own tax buoyancy increased sharply.
+Yearly buoyancy shown in table 5 reveals that own tax buoyancy increased sharply.
 This has become possible due to various tax reform measures initiated by the state government.